CLI Commands

 # By default, the Bun shell executes inline scripts.

-# --shell=system uses the native shell (sh in Unix, cmd in Windows)
+# --shell=system uses the native shell (sh in POSIX systems, cmd in Windows)

 bw run "echo 'this is my native inline script'" --inline --shell=system